IDCI-Consulting/MetastazBundle/README.md

         }
     }

-You can override the Metastaz configuration for each Metastazed Objects by passing more parameters when instanciate the MetastazContainer
+You can override the Metastaz configuration for each Metastazed Object by passing additional parameters while instanciating the MetastazContainer

         /**
          * @see Metastaz\Interfaces\MetastazInterface